google/earthengine-community/tutorials/customizing-base-map-styles/index.md

  - hue: indicates the basic color
  - lightness: indicates percentage change in brightness of an element
  - saturation: indicates percentage change in basic color of an element
- - gamma: Gamma correction of an element (0.01 and 10.0)
+ - gamma: gamma correction of an element (0.01 and 10.0)
  - invert_lightness: inverts the existing lightness
- - visibility: Changes visibility options for an element (on, off, or simplified)
+ - visibility: changes visibility options for an element (on, off, or simplified)
- - color: Sets the color of an element (using RGB Hex Strings)
+ - color: sets the color of an element (using RGB Hex Strings)
- - weight: Sets the weight of a feature in pixels
+ - weight: sets the weight of a feature in pixels

 ## Changing map elements